la2050/archive/_projects/2016/emx-la-noho-artwalk-a-platform-for-educating-engaging-the-community-through-electronic-music.md

   enhance their communities by active involvement in the NoHo ArtWalk, after-school DJ programs for kids, after-school Producer programs for teens/adults, and the Electronic Music Alliance’s Play it FWD program.
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Venture capital investment
 category: create
 body_class: banana